ampproject/amphtml/README.md

 # AMP HTML ⚡

 AMP HTML is a way to build web pages for static content that render with reliable, fast performance.
-It is our attempt at fixing what many perceive as painfully slow page load times – especially when reading content on the mobile web (see also [What Is AMP?](https://www.ampproject.org/docs/get_started/about-amp.html)).
+It is our attempt at fixing what many perceive as painfully slow page load times – especially when reading content on the mobile web.
+See also: [What Is AMP?](https://www.ampproject.org/docs/get_started/about-amp.html).

 AMP HTML is entirely built on existing web technologies.
 It achieves reliable performance by restricting some parts of HTML, CSS and JavaScript.
 These restrictions are enforced with a validator that ships with AMP HTML.
 To make up for those limitations AMP HTML defines a set of [custom elements](http://www.html5rocks.com/en/tutorials/webcomponents/customelements/) for rich content beyond basic HTML.
 Learn more about [how AMP speeds up performance](https://www.ampproject.org/docs/get_started/technical_overview.html).